Hypnosis for a Food Obsession

 Types of Food Obsessions

-Besides eating too much junk food, binge eating disorder and bulimia nervosa are also types of eating disorders that cause health problems.
+Besides eating too much junk food, eating disorder and bulimia nervosa are also types of eating disorders that cause health problems.
 Both are complex mental health disorders that cause significant physical and emotional issues.

 Binge eating disorder is a serious mental health issue.
 The condition involves an uncontrollable urge to binge on food, causing weight gain or loss.
 Stress can trigger binge-eating episodes.